|Mon 16 Nov – Thu 19 Nov 2020||17hrs online + 4 days||Online & Virtual Classroom||Fully booked|

 The online learning sessions can be accessed up to 4 weeks prior to the face-to-face or virtual classroom course dates.

-Role-play exam: comprising doctor/patient scenarios.
+Role-play exam: Video-link exam comprising a doctor/patient scenario

-Clinical placements: Minimum of 7 practical sessions at our Box Hill or city clinic (3.5 hours each).
+Clinical placements: Minimum of 7 practical sessions at our Box Hill or city clinic (3.5 hours each)

 It is possible to undertake the clinical placements in another state.
 In this case, please pay the theory and exam fee to FPV, and contact the family planning organisation in your selected state to arrange your clinical placements.
 Please note: fees and arrangements of other family planning organisations may vary from those of FPV and availability of clinical placements may vary.